neurospin/deep_folding/deep_folding/brainvisa/README.rst

    bv bash

-We then define the parameters to launch :
+We then define the parameters to launch the computation of the bounding box:

 .. code-block:: shell